 In order to make the best use of your team's limited time and resources, you need to master the art of effective prioritization.
 Of course, that's easier said than done—looking at the big picture can be difficult when you have a large number of opportunities to choose from and a ton of stakeholders, all of whom want different things.

-A matrix is a simple tool you can use to visualize each potential feature in the context of all the other potential features you could develop.
+A matrix is a simple product management tool you can use to visualize each potential feature in the context of all the other potential features you could develop.
 If you're already managing lists of feature requests and user stories in Airtable, the latest addition to the Airtable Blocks platform—the matrix block—allows you to automatically create a prioritization matrix from your existing information.

 There are many different kinds of prioritization matrices, each optimized for different purposes.
 Today, we'll focus on a few of the most popular types of prioritization matrices for product planning: the value-complexity matrix, the value-risk matrix, and agile user story mapping.